SARL-PLUS/RL_bootcamp_tutorial/README.md

 - RL is used when there is a clear objective but the path to achieve it is not predefined.
 - It's powerful for problems where the environment is dynamic and the agent needs to adapt and learn from interactions.
 - While not the "last hope," RL provides a robust approach to problems where traditional methods fall short.
+-
+## Contributing

+Contributions are welcome!
+If you encounter issues, have suggestions for improvements, or would like to add new features to this tutorial, please feel free to open an issue or submit a pull request on our GitHub repository or contact us direclty.
+Ensure that your contributions adhere to the project's coding standards and include relevant documentation to facilitate smooth integration.

 # Table of Contents

 - [Introduction](#introduction)